Multiple Imputation of Hierarchical Nonlinear Time Series Data with an Application to School Enrollment Data: Application to Enrollment Data

 where $(l, u)$ is the prediction interval, $n$ is the number of observations in the testing set, and the sum is over all true values $x$ for observations in the testing set.

-The out-of-sample validation evaluates the posterior predictive distribution of the missing values given the observed values.
-Samples from the posterior predictive distribution of the missing values from the MINTS method were obtained using a slight modification of the imputation procedure, details of which can be found in the Appendix.
-Details of how samples from the posterior predictive distributions were obtained for the MICE and Amelia methods can also be found in the Appendix.
+The out-of-sample validation exercise evaluates the posterior predictive distribution of the missing values given the observed values.
+Samples from the posterior predictive distribution of the missing values from the MINTS method were obtained using a slight modification of the imputation procedure, details of which can be found in Section 7 of the Supplementary Material (\cite{LiuRaftery2025}).
+Details of how samples from the posterior predictive distributions were obtained for the MICE and Amelia methods can also be found in Section 7 of the Supplementary Material (\cite{LiuRaftery2025}).
 Medians from the estimated posterior predictive distributions were used as point estimates for the imputed values and the 0.025 and 0.975 quantiles of the estimated posterior predictive distributions were used as 95\% interval estimates.